mobile-bungalow/egui_wgpu_backend/README.md

 Backend code to run egui using wgpu.

 ## Example
-You can run the example window included in this repo by invoking
+You can run the example included in this repo by invoking...
 ```bash
 cargo run --example demo
 ```